I. Background, Islamic Philosophy : Avicenna and Algazali and Averroes

 A. Emanates from Nous

-B. Looks back to the Nous, unified World of Forms
+B. Looks back to the Nous which, again, is the unified World of Forms.

 C. Thinks Forms as discreet and imposes them on matter to make our corporeal world.
 (Contains Plato's World of Forms, and, like the Architect from the Timaeus, it acts to inform matter to produce our world.)

 A. World Soul pours forms down into matter

 B. Plotinus is deliberately ambivalent towards matter.